LavissaWoW/inventree-ipn-generator/README.md

 A pattern cannot consist of _only_ Literals.

+For any pattern, only the rightmost non-literal group will be incremented.
+When this group rolls over its max, the next non-literal group to the left will be incremented.
+Example: Given the groups (named for demo): L1C1N1C2L2 Incrementing follows this order: C2, N1, C1.

+> **_NOTE:_** When C1 in the above example rolls over, the plugin will loop back to the first IPN.
+> This will cause duplicate IPNs if your InvenTree allows duplicate IPNs.
+> If your InvenTree does not allow duplicate IPNs, this will cause an error at the moment!
+> This will be addressed in an upcoming update.

 ### Literals (Immutable)
 Anything encased in `()` will be rendered as-is. no change will be made to anything within.